Rajah01/Alarm.bat/AlarmBat_ReadMe.txt

 Do not locate "Alarm.bat" and "bell.exe" in a Windows-protected directory (e.g. "System32").
 All files in the {Alarm.bat directory}\ALRM\ subdirectory are RESERVED.
 Alarm assumes the existence of system files chcp.com, cmd.exe, csc.exe, cscript.exe, findstr.exe, forfiles.exe,
-	more.com, powercfg.exe, powershell.exe, reg.exe, sc.exe, schtasks.exe, tasklist.exe, timeout.exe, WMIC.exe,
+	more.com, powercfg.exe, powershell.exe, reg.exe, sc.exe, schtasks.exe, sort.exe, tasklist.exe, timeout.exe,
-	and xcopy.exe.
+	WMIC.exe, and xcopy.exe.
 If any of these built-in executables are absent in your system, Alarm will abort.
 	Alarm expects built-in executables to exist in the "%SystemRoot%\System32\" directory (usually "C:\Windows\System32\") EXCEPT:
 		csc.exe, which is part of the Windows .NET Framework (install NET!)